Learning Acceleration Algorithms for Fast Parametric Convex Optimization with Certified Robustness: Worst-case certification and PEP-regularized training

-\end{theorem} \begin{proof} Since $\theta^{\rm inv}$ is positive, there exists a matrix $R(\theta^{\rm inv}) \in \symm^n_{++}$ and nonexpansive operator $S_{\theta^{\rm inv}}$ for any parameter $x$ by Proposition~\ref{prop:admm_nonexp}.
-From here, the derivation is fairly similar to that for accelerated proximal gradient descent.
-The constraints in~\eqref{prob:pep_admm} imply those in~\eqref{prob:sdp_admm} from interpolation inequalities~\citep{taylor2017exactworst, pep2, bousselmi2024interpolation}.
+\end{theorem} \begin{proof} After using Proposition~\ref{prop:admm_nonexp}, the derivation is fairly similar to that for accelerated proximal gradient descent.
+The constraints in~\eqref{prob:pep_admm} imply those in~\eqref{prob:sdp_admm} from interpolation inequalities~\citep{taylor2017exactworst, pep2}.
 For details, see Appendix Subsection \ref{appendix:sdp_admm}. \end{proof} We remark that the SDP used to compute $\gamma(\theta)$ does not depend on the matrix $R(\theta^{\rm inv})$.
 This flexibility is particularly useful in our case, since we learn the time-invariant hyperparameters $\theta^{\rm inv}$ that determine $R(\theta^{\rm inv})$.
-On the other hand, the metric depending on $R(\theta^{\rm inv})$ connects to a broader line of work on variable-metric methods which adapts the geometry of the algorithm to improve performance~\citep{ giselsson_lin_conv, lscomo}, and more recent approaches that learn problem-specific metrics from data~\citep{metric_learning}.
+Such dependence of the metric on $R(\theta^{\rm inv})$ connects to a broader line of work on variable-metric methods which adapts the geometry of the algorithm to improve performance~\citep{ giselsson_lin_conv, lscomo}, and more recent approaches that learn problem-specific metrics from data~\citep{metric_learning}.